sdc-china/IDA-doc/_posts/2018-11-23-references-setup-selenium-grid-on-redhat.md

 ### Chrome Selenium Grid Configuration

-Please note that the argument **--no-sandbox** is added for chrome, which allows to run chrome by root user.
+Please note that the argument **--no-sandbox** is added for Chrome, which allows running Chrome by the root user.

 ```
 ## Supports Firefox and Chrome
 arguments:
 - "--headless"
 - "--no-sandbox"
-## Change windows szie
+## Change window size
 - "window-size=1920,1080"
 ```